andreatramacere/Geneva_HighEnergy_Course/README.md

  - for windows users, please use WSL: https://learn.microsoft.com/en-us/windows/wsl/install

- - in case of impossibility to run the code on your laptop, you can run the notebooks on a remote binder server (see next itmes)
+ - in case of impossibility to run the code on your laptop, you can run the notebooks on a remote binder server (see next items)

 you can run all the notebooks on a remote server (Method 1), **or** locally on your laptop (Method 2)